excalidraw/excalidraw/src/packages/excalidraw/README.md

 For a complete list of variables, check [theme.scss](https://github.com/excalidraw/excalidraw/blob/master/src/css/theme.scss), though most of them will not make sense to override.

+### Does this package support collaboration ?

+No, Excalidraw package doesn't come with collaboration built in, since the implementation is specific to each host app.
+We expose APIs which you can use to communicate with Excalidraw which you can use to implement it.
+You can check our own implementation [here](https://github.com/excalidraw/excalidraw/blob/master/src/excalidraw-app/index.tsx).

 ### Props

 | Name | Type | Default | Description |